 - Provide for You During Incapacity: A properly executed living trust can take care of you if you become unable to care for yourself.
-This avoids the delay or a court-ordered guardianship.
+This avoids the delay of a court-ordered guardianship.
 This feature highlights the importance of adequately funding your trust when its set up.
 Be sure to name an alternate trustee to manage the trust if you become unable to care for yourself.

 - Avoid Probate: Probate is a legal process that transfers property after a person’s death.
 By transferring legal title to the trust, the property is no longer part of your estate.
 It’s already been transferred.

 - Protect Privacy: There’s typically no public record required, unlike with a will.
-Be aware, if property is placed in the trust after your death, then there may appear in a public record.
+Be aware, if a property is placed in the trust after your death, then there may appear in a public record.

 - Greater Control: If you want to leave assets to a child or someone who may have trouble managing money, a living trust gives you control over the manner and timing of payments.
-For example, you can leave money to your 12-year-old grand-daughter to pay for college or to help with a down-payment on her first house.
+For example, you can leave money to your 12-year-old granddaughter to pay for college or to help with a down-payment on her first house.